 Business requirements

-When writing your business requirements, focus on reasons why building a mobile application is essential for your business, the changes the app will entail, and the outcomes you expect it will deliver.
+When writing your mobile app documentation sample, focus on reasons why building a mobile application is essential for your business, the changes the app will require, and the outcomes you expect it to deliver.
 To keep your product vision clear to your development company, you should record your business requirements in a mobile app business requirements document (BRD).

 Based on the vision and scope document proposed by Karl Wiegers in the third edition of Software Requirements, we’ve prepared the following BRD structure: